(What worked in lockdown is worth keeping)

 While so many bemoaned the loss of the in-person experience, for others it was a chance to finally attend events in the first place.

 And this went far beyond people with mobility issues.
-Technology like automated captioning and transcription, while far from perfect, offered easy entree for not only people with hearing impairments but also for those for whom the conference was not speaking their native language.
+Technology like automated captioning and transcription, while far from perfect, offered easy entry for not only people with hearing impairments but also for those for whom the conference was not speaking their native language.
 Digital events offer lower barriers of entry for people from all over the world, from all walks of life, from all types of voices, from all levels of mobility, speech, sight and spirit.

 While even before the pandemic companies and organizations were making moves to make their groups more diverse and inclusive, online events have the power to propel those goals forward in spectacular fashion.
 Those that rush back to “what was before,” specifically in-person events with little-to-no digital experience, risk leaving all those voices behind, and I sincerely hope we take a good look at our in-person experiences with a fresh eye for accessibility.